james-2001/Coding-advent/README.md

 # [Advent of Code 2020](https://adventofcode.com/2020)

 These are my solutions to 2020's advent of code challenges.
-Every folder contains a python solution, and some (day 2) contain a Haskell solution.
+Every folder contains a python solution, and some (day 2, day 7) contain a Haskell solution.